yuechenbam/yuechenbam.github.io/README.md

 The old version, which is suitable for chowlk library.
 It contains most features.

-Please click to see how to use the plugin of EntityFinder:
+Please click to see how to use the plugin of EntityManager:

 https://user-images.githubusercontent.com/90606851/153627154-461022aa-f002-4fcd-ab5a-363996754233.mp4